-Childcare Choices have published social media resources and a provider communication toolkit (see below) that providers can use to promote the 30 hour entitlement.
+Childcare Choices have published a communication toolkit for providers (see below) to promote the 30 hour entitlement.

 2 Year Old Offer

 Eligible 2 year olds can get up to 15 hours a week of funded childcare for 38 weeks (a maximum entitlement of 570 hours), although providers can offer fewer hours over more weeks.
 Parents / carers should check if they are eligible for the 2 year old offer using North Tyneside's Citizen Portal.
 Providers must complete a 'Placement Notification' and receive approval for funding, using the Early Years Portal, before a child starts a funded place.
 Children can start at any point up to the close of the 'Actual' headcount task.
 The basic hourly rate for the 2 year old offer is £5.20.
-Children need to be in their childcare place by 17th January 2019, to get a funded place in Spring Term 2019.
+Children need to be in their childcare place by 3rd October 2019, to recieve funding in autumn term 2019.